ehorvat1/NES-MEP-Reader/README.md

 Rel.
 2.3: Data fetch from meter and Web Interface now on 2 second base.
 New 5 minute plot.

 Upcoming Rel.
-2.4: Frequency Indicator and Reactive Data including their MQTT Topics
+2.4: Frequency Indicator, Power Factors and Reactive Data including their MQTT Topics

 This code is designed to decode data from NES (Networked Energy Services) electric smart meters which are installed in some countries in Europe (eg. Denmark and Austria, Switzerland).